Cost of Living in Texas

 What City Has the Lowest Cost of Living in Texas?

-Digging through the Council for Community and Economic Research’s Cost of Living Index (for the second quarter of 2022) yielded the three most affordable major cities in Texas.
+Digging through the latest Council for Community and Economic Research’s Cost of Living Index yielded the three most affordable major cities in Texas.

 Harlingen

-As of 2021, Harlingen had about 72,000 residents, yet it houses a major convention center and plenty of dining and shopping options.
-The research council found Harlingen to be Texas’ most affordable major city, with a cost-of-living index of 77.1.
-Redfin listed a typical home value in this city near the Mexican border at about $260,000 in early 2023.
+Per the latest census count, Harlingen has about 72,000 residents, yet it houses a convention center and plenty of dining and shopping options.
+The research council found Harlingen to be Texas’ most affordable major city, with a cost-of-living index of 82.1.
+Redfin listed a typical home value in this city near the Mexican border at about $193,000 at the end of 2024.

 McAllen

-With a cost-of-living index of 79.3, McAllen is the second-most-affordable city in Texas.
-People travel from around the world to check out the more than 540 bird species and 330 butterfly species that live in this border city.
+With a cost-of-living index of 85.1, McAllen is the third-most-affordable city in Texas.
+People travel from around the world to check out the roughly 360 species of birds and more than 300 butterfly species that can be seen in and around this border city.
 There are also plenty of art and nightlife opportunities.
-Zillow gave a typical home price of $161,690 in early 2023, as noted above.
+Zillow gave a typical home price of $187,270 in December 2024, as mentioned above.

 SoFi Home Loans

-The Texas cost of living is lower than that of most other states.
-Good Tex-Mex, no state income tax, and moderate home prices beckon newcomers.
-Looking to make a move?
+The Texas cost of living is lower than that of many other states.
+Good Tex-Mex eats, no state income tax, and moderate home prices beckon newcomers.

 Photo credit: iStock/dszc